m2-labs/yield-sdk/README.md

 # yield-sdk

-> Achieve the best DeFi yields, in one package.
+> Find the best DeFi yields, in one package.

 This package aims to let you easily load all the DeFi lending and borrowing rates, as well as deposit / withdraw tokens to achieve those yields.
 All in one SDK.